Avatar

 const confirmedGhosts = [];

-const batch = potentialGhosts.slice(i, i + BATCH_SIZE);
+const batch = newPotentialGhosts.slice(i, i + ghostDetectionBatchSize);

 const usernames = batch.map((user) => user?.login);